jimdoescode/mobilepay/README.md

 [the docs](https://developers.google.com/android-pay/integration/payment-token-cryptography#example-using-openssl-to-generate-and-format-a-public-key)
 for more details on how to create an elliptic curve public and private key.

-When an Android Pay request comes in JSON will look something like this:
+When an encrypted Android Pay request comes in, the JSON will look something like this:
 ```json
 {
   "encryptedMessage": "ZW5jcnlwdGVkTWVzc2FnZQ==",